-Broadband Service in Maine Improves But Access and Affordability Remain Concerns
+Broadband Service in Maine Improves But Access and Affordability Remain Concerns exceed the U.S. percentage of households with a basic broadband internet subscription through 2020.

-Maine will meet or exceed the U.S. percentage of households with a basic broadband internet subscription through 2020.
+Benchmark: Maine will meet or exceed the U.S. percentage of

 Source: Federal Communications Commission